 What causes piles (haemorrhoids), symptoms, treatment options and lifestyle changes.

-Treating a pilonidal sinus (a small hole underneath the skin between the cheeks of your bottom) with surgery.
+Information on treating a pilonidal sinus (a small hole under the skin between the cheeks of your bottom) with surgery.

 A pleural biopsy is a procedure that takes a sample of the pleura, using a special needle.
 Read more about having a pleural biopsy.